 Other Helpful Cuba Travel Tips

 The following suggestions are an assortment of other Cuba travel tips that we hope you may find helpful during your journey to the island country.

 Now.
 With the recent ease in travel restrictions, expect an influx of people traveling to Cuba.
 This will also likely bring about changes to the country as the nation itself is really beginning to evolve.
 We recommend going now to experience as much of Cuba’s gritty charm and beautiful culture as possible before it changes too much.

 High Season in Cuba runs from about November until Easter holidays and Spring breaks, which usually lasts until March.
 The weather is often beautiful during this time which makes it a great November-March great months to visit.
 There is little rain and you can expect temperatures to hover from the mid-60’s at night and warm up to the low 80’s during the day.

 Yet this lovely weather makes November to March a popular time to visit Cuba so you will experience greater crowds and fewer availability during this timeframe.
 During our December visit buses were regularly selling out, long lines were a regular occurrence, and casa particularles in certain locations were booking up although it seemed that we were always able to find somewhere to stay.

 Accommodation prices are higher during high season.
 Expect to pay about $5 more per night at a casa particular.

 Beginning in May and running through October, it gets much hotter in Cuba and rains much more frequently.
 Daily high temperatures will typically reach 90 and expect at least a scattered thunderstorm almost every day.

 These summer and Fall months are also hurricane season which could greatly disrupt travel plans.
 Be sure to have travel insurance that includes trip cancelation for natural disasters if booking a trip to Cuba during hurricane season.
-We use and recommend RoamRight.
+We use RoamRight.